Ezequiel-Menneck/Ezequiel-Menneck/README.md

 ### About me

-My name is Ezequiel Petry Menneck, I have a degree in Information Systems from @unisul and i study computer science on my own...
+My name is Ezequiel Petry Menneck, I have a degree in Information Systems from @unisul and I study computer science on my own...

 ***

 ### I'm ☂️...

 - working with Java, Spring, Angular and another techs in Igaming industry
-- currently learning more deep Java, Spring Boot, Go, PostgreSQL, Docker, Kubernets
+- currently learning more deep Java, Spring Boot, Typescript, React, Go, PostgreSQL, Docker, Kubernets, AWS
-- trying to be a backend mage

 ***